 Outpatient psychotherapy is available for a variety of emotional, interpersonal and behavioral difficulties such as depression, anxiety, relationship problems, assertiveness training, anger management, and bereavement (grief).
 Individuals also frequently seek therapy for adjustment issues related to life changes, such as those that may arise after divorce, relocation, job loss or other traumatic experiences.

 Child and Adolescent Therapy / Family Therapy

-Services are available for children and adolescents to help with behavioral, emotional, learning and relationship problems.
-Therapists work with children and teens on a variety of difficulties including attention and hyperactivity disorders, anxiety, depression, social skills problems, disobedience, aggression, adjustment to divorce and/or blended families and problems at school.
+Services are available for children and adolescents to help with behavioral, emotional, learning and relationship issues.
+Therapists work with children and teens on a variety of difficulties including attention and hyperactivity disorders, anxiety, depression, social skills problems, disobedience, aggression, adjustment to divorce and/or blended families and issues in school settings.

 If you and your therapist decide that individual or family counseling through Array is the best option, we will schedule a follow-up appointment.
-Typically, you will meet with your therapist for 45-minute sessions once a week or twice a month for a specified period of time.
+Typically, you will meet with your therapist for 60-minute sessions for a specified period of time, depending on your needs.

 Click the link below to schedule an appointment with a therapist.